 Nina Borg is a troubled young woman who flees from her husband and children from time to time to work as a nurse in refugee camps for the Danish Red Cross.
 Here are the authors describing Nina: “She was always busy telling herself that she was the only one who didn’t fit in, while everyone else was one big happy community.
 And she was also an expert at making herself believe that she was the only one who could save the world and put things right, while others were too busy buying flat-screen televisions and redecorating their kitchens and making bistro coffee and being happy.”

 All of which is to say that, when Nina receives a panicked call from an old friend to pick up a package from a locker at the train station in Copenhagen, it’s no surprise that, however reluctantly, she agrees to do it.
 The trouble starts there, of course.
 She discovers a three-year-old boy drugged and crammed into a suitcase in the locker.
 When at length he becomes conscious, the boy speaks an unfamiliar language.
 Nina’s effort to identify the language and discover his identity takes her on a perilous flight through the city and into the suburbs.
 The ensuing tale is fraught with danger for Nina and suspenseful to the end.
-The Boy in the Suitcase is an outstanding example of Nordic Noir — and it’s just the first of three novels in the series.
+The Boy in the Suitcase is an outstanding example of Nordic Noir — and it’s just the first of four novels in the series.